 GAA: Stop club fundraisers at greyhound tracks

-The GAA (Gaelic Athletic Association) should act NOW to stop club fundraisers at greyhound tracks.
+The GAA (Gaelic Athletic Association) must act NOW to stop club fundraisers at greyhound tracks.

 Numerous clubs (including junior clubs) have held fundraisers at tracks - gambling venues where dogs suffer injuries and die.

 The GAA should also consider the fact that the greyhound industry is inherently cruel and that those attending fundraisers at tracks may witness injured dogs writhing in agony and crying out in pain.
-In the past four years alone, at least 1,559 dogs have suffered injuries at tracks around Ireland and 506 were killed by track vets.
+At races around Ireland in the past eleven years, at least 3,696 greyhounds suffered injuries and 1,396 were killed.

 Fundraisers at greyhound tracks are helping to keep the cruel greyhound industry afloat - the track takes a 30-40 per cent commission from ticket sales and also profits from gambling and food/drink sales on the night.
 The cruel bloodsport of hare coursing also indirectly benefits - all greyhounds used in track racing are registered with the Irish Coursing Club and the registration fees help fund coursing activities.
 In coursing, thousands of hares are snatched from the wild every year for use as live bait for greyhounds at coursing meetings.
 Hares are terrorised while desperately running for their lives and there are injuries and deaths due to maulings.